txt/ase16/doc/review/review4.md

 ##  Theory

+1. State few drawbacks of stochastic optimizers.
+2. What is pareto optimality?
+Describe using a graphical example.

 1. What is the problem with local maxima?

 1. In the following diagram, each square has the same x,y,z axis.
 What might the names of those x,y,z values?